comradeice/Power-BI-in-Action-Unlocking-Customer-Insights-Through-Demographics-Behavior/README.md

-# Power-BI-in-Action-Unlocking-Customer-Insights-Through-Demographics-Behavior
+# Power-BI-in-Action-Unlocking-Customer-Insights-Through-Demographics and Behavior
-Power BI in Action: Unlocking Customer Insights Through Demographics &amp; Behavior
+Power BI in Action: Unlocking Customer Insights Through Demographics and Behavior